threadexio/semi-usefull-scripts/README.md

-# Some quick script to assist you in your everyday activities
+# Some quick scripts to assist you in your everyday activities